labbati/ebpf-dev-env/README.md

+> TESTED ON MAC M1 Max only

-To be run in the docker environement:
+To be run in the docker environment:

 ```
 docker compose build